‘World’s Hottest Weather Girl’ Yanet Garcia Rocks Daisy Dukes As She Introduces Social Media To New Pup

 Yanet Garcia’s most recent Instagram share has her fans buzzing.

-In one of the most recent images that was shared on her account, Garcia tags herself in Los Angeles, California.
+In one of the most recent images that were shared on her account, Garcia tags herself in Los Angeles, California.
 In the image, she sits on a towel in the sand for the shot, looking into the camera with a big smile on her face.
-The stunner wears her long, brunette locks down and slightly waved as well as little bit of makeup while covering the majority of her face with a big pair of aviator sunglasses.
+The stunner wears her long, brunette locks down and slightly waved and rocks a little bit of makeup, covering the majority of her face with a big pair of aviator sunglasses.

-While clad in a tight-fitting striped shirt, Garcia pairs the sexy, beach-chic look with a pair of tiny daisy dukes and her killer legs were also on display in the image.
+While clad in a tight-fitting striped shirt, Garcia pairs the sexy, beach-chic look with a pair of tiny Daisy Dukes, flaunting her killer legs in the image.
 In front of her, she holds a fluffy white dog that appears to be a Pomeranian.
-Like Garcia, the adorable pooch is all smiles for the shot and in the caption, Yanet tells fans that she loves her new pup.
+Like Garcia, the adorable pooch is all smiles for the shot.
+In the caption, Yanet tells fans that she loves her new pup.

 Since the post went live on her account, it’s earned Garcia a ton of attention with over 163,000 likes and well over 500 comments.
 While many fans were quick to gush over Garcia’s amazing figure, countless others commented on the furry new addition.